Resume Tips and Tricks

 Let’s take a job posting that asks for:

-• 2 years of IDS experience
+- 2 years of

-• Experience with Nessus
+experience - Experience with

-• GIAC Certifications preferred
+Certifications preferred

 Make sure that you mirror the specific terms/language to remove any ambiguity that you have the relevant skills for the role.
 Remember to assume that the recruiter is simply looking to match terms in your resume against terms in the job description.